Skip to content

 Agnieszka is a 67-year-old single who earns $110,000 per year.
 In recent years, she has developed some health issues and needs a hip replacement.
 As a public patient, she had to wait for over 12 months for the surgery as it was classified ‘elective’.

-Agnieszka is now considering private health insurance.
-As she earns less than $143,000, the Private Health Insurance Rebate gives her a discount of 12.303%.
+Agnieszka is now considering Private Health Insurance.
+As she earns less than $113,000, the Private Health Insurance Rebate gives her a premium reduction of 20.507%.
 As she has never held Hospital Cover, she will have to pay a 70% Lifetime Health Cover Loading (2% x 37 but capped at 70%) for 10 years.

-However, if she takes out Hospital Cover, she will save 1.25% on her tax because she no longer has to pay the Medicare Levy Surcharge.
-She uses the healthslips.com.au Calculator and finds a Silver Plus Hospital Cover policy.
-It will cost her $2,400 per year or $200 a week, meets her needs and is within her budget.
+However, if she takes out Hospital Cover, she will save 1% on her tax because she no longer has to pay the Medicare Levy Surcharge.
+She uses the healthslips.com.au Calculator and finds a Silver Plus Hospital Cover policy meets her needs and is within her budget.

 How can I compare health insurance for singles?

-Use our Calculator to find the best and cheapest health insurance for you.
+Use our free Calculator to find the best and cheapest health insurance policy for you.
+You can also compare your existing policy against other relevant policies currently in the market.

 • can save on your health insurance because you are eligible for the Private Health Insurance Rebate and/or the Age-based Discount